Gone to Earth (novel)

 Gone to Earth is a 1917 romance novel by the British writer Mary Webb.
 It was her second novel following her debut The Golden Arrow the previous year.
 It received positive reviews and Rebecca West described it as her book of the year.
 It is set in Shropshire around Long Mynd and Wenlock Edge.
 In 1935 it was one of the first batch of Penguin Books published.

-Film adaptation
+Adaptations

 In 1950 the novel was adapted into the film Gone to Earth directed by Michael Powell and Emeric Pressburger and starring Jennifer Jones, David Farrar and Cyril Cusack.
+It was later re-edited, shortened and retitled for its American release, and fell into relative obscurity.
+In 1985, the full 110-minute restored version was released by the National Film Archive, to critical acclaim.

+It was further adapted in a 2004 play by Helen Edmundson, which was produced by Shared Experience at the Lyric Hammersmith and on tour; Edmundson was subsequently nominated for a TMA Award.